Code-Institute-Submissions/MS2_flappy_bird/README.md

 - the canvas is responsive on all devices while preserving its aspect ratio and resolution.

 #### 3. Controlling the game
-- The game can be controlled with the mouse (by clicking on the right mouse button).
+- The game can be controlled with the mouse (by clicking on the left mouse button).
 When the player presses the mouse the bird is flying.
 - the game can be controlled with a touchscreen (by tapping on the screen).
 When the player touches the screen the bird is flying.
-- The game starts when the player is in the get ready state and presses the right mouse button or taps on the screen.
+- The game starts when the player is in the get ready state and presses the left mouse button or taps on the screen.
 - All buttons are clickable.

 #### 4. The Game